ocean-data-challenges/2024_DC_WOC-ESA/docs/source/index.rst

         </br>
     </embed>

-For more details on the products, check the `Products description <https://2024-dc-woc-esa.readthedocs.io/en/latest/1_getstarted/getstarted_products.html>`_ page.
+For more details on the products, check the **Products description** section.